Kinder Morgan posts quarterly loss on $1 bln impairment charge

 July 22 (Reuters) - U.S. pipeline operator Kinder Morgan Inc on Wednesday posted a second straight quarterly loss as it took a $1-billion impairment charge after a steep fall in natural gas prices caused by the coronavirus crisis hurt the value of some of its assets.

-Energy companies have been hard hit by the COVID-19 pandemic that slashed energy demand by about 30%, hurting natural gas prices and leading to lower demand for crude to be refined into products.
+Energy companies have been hard hit by the COVID-19 pandemic that slashed fuel demand by about 30%, hurting natural gas prices and leading to lower demand for crude to be refined into products.

 "Sharp declines in crude oil and natural gas production along with reduced demand for refined products due to the economic shutdown in the wake of the pandemic clearly affected our business and will continue to do so in the near term", KMI President Kim Dang said.